Risk assessment: Process

-There is tremendous variability in the dose-response relationship between a chemical and human health outcome in particularly susceptible subgroups, such as pregnant people, developing fetuses, children up to adolescence, people with low socioeconomic status, those with preexisting diseases, disabilities, genetic susceptibility, and those with other environmental exposures.
+There is tremendous variability in the dose-response relationship between a chemical and human health outcome in particularly susceptible subgroups, such as pregnant women, developing fetuses, children up to adolescence, people with low socioeconomic status, those with preexisting diseases, disabilities, genetic susceptibility, and those with other environmental exposures.

 The process of risk assessment may be somewhat informal at the individual social level, assessing economic and household risks, or a sophisticated process at the strategic corporate level.
 However, in both cases, ability to anticipate future events and create effective strategies for mitigating them when deemed unacceptable is vital.

 At the individual level, identifying objectives and risks, weighing their importance, and creating plans, may be all that is necessary.

 At the strategic organisational level, more elaborate policies are necessary, specifying acceptable levels of risk, procedures to be followed within the organisation, priorities, and allocation of resources.

 At the strategic corporate level, management involved with the project produce project level risk assessments with the assistance of the available expertise as part of the planning process and set up systems to ensure that required actions to manage the assessed risk are in place.
 At the dynamic level, the personnel directly involved may be required to deal with unforeseen problems in real time.
 The tactical decisions made at this level should be reviewed after the operation to provide feedback on the effectiveness of both the planned procedures and decisions made in response to the contingency.